FASH-hub/leon-collection/readme.md

 ![cover](images/readmeImg.png)

+This project consists of putting in work javascript technich which provides and displays html file content dynamically.

-On the branch main ,the home page is not concerned by this technic.
+On the branch v2 ,the home page is not concerned by this technic.
  Besides the javascript emphasize, css technics such as flex/box are also being highlighted.